 Solid Waste Management

 The Division of Environmental Health and Protection licenses all trash hauling companies (PDF) operating in the unincorporated areas and most municipalities of Saint Charles County.
 The St. Charles County Code is the legal authority for solid waste management activities in unincorporated St. Charles County, as well as in municipalities that contract with the county to enforce the code.
+Solid waste proprietors must complete a license application with the division and include all applicable fees prior to operation.

 Do You Have A Complaint?